 The single most important step you can take to make the most out of your data is to get a good understanding of what your graph looks like.
 You will use that understanding to be able to formulate and ask questions on the data in your graph.
 Getting that understanding can be very difficult when the data grows more complex and when there are multiple people collaborating on the same documentation.

-To really understand how your graph is structured it is often useful to look at a metamodel of the graph.
-The metamodel is a high level representation of how the data in the graph is structured and it allows you to see which component types and reference types that are interconnected.
+To really understand how your graph is structured, it is often useful to look at a metamodel of the graph.
+The metamodel is a high-level representation of how the data in the graph is structured and it allows you to see which component types and reference types are interconnected.
 Ardoq enables you to get a fuller understanding of your graph data by creating a visual representation of the current metamodel of your graph.
 This is useful to align stakeholders, creating a shared understanding of the data and the purpose of the data.
-However, more importantly, it is a crucial aid in understanding how to ask and formulating the right questions so that you are leveraging your graph to the fullest potential, finding the right answers in your data.
+More importantly, it is a crucial aid in understanding how to ask and formulating the right questions so that you are leveraging your graph to the fullest potential, finding the right answers in your data.

-To understand how the documentation is connected, Ardoq continously creates an up-to-date Metamodel based on a subset or a complete set of all the components and references in your Ardoq instance.
+To understand how the documentation is connected, Ardoq continuously creates an up-to-date Metamodel based on a subset or a complete set of all the components and references in your Ardoq instance.

 This is where Gremlin comes in.
-Gremlin is the graph traversal language which Ardoq’s TinkerPop-enabled Enterprise Intelligence graph system is built around.
-Gremlin is a functional, data-flow language which enables users to express complex graph traversals with relatively little code.
+Gremlin is the graph traversal language that Ardoq’s TinkerPop-enabled Enterprise Intelligence graph system is built around.
+Gremlin is a functional, data-flow language that enables users to express complex graph traversals with relatively little code.
 Let’s look at a few simple examples.

 Using Gremlin in Ardoq